apache/ignite/modules/platforms/nodejs/examples/README.md

 6. If needed, modify `USER_NAME` and `PASSWORD` constants in the example source file.
 The default values are the default Ignite username/password.

 7. Executes [Setup and Running](#setup-and-running) steps.

+## Additional Setup for FailoverExample ##

+1. Run three Ignite nodes.
+See appropriate Ignite documentation for more details.

+2. If needed, modify `ENDPOINT1`, `ENDPOINT2`, `ENDPOINT2` constants in an example source file - Ignite node endpoints.
+Default values are `localhost:10800`, `localhost:10801`, `localhost:10802` respectively.

+2. Run an example by calling `node FailoverExample.js`.

+3. Shut down the node the client connected to (you can find it out from the client logs in the console).

+4. From the logs, you will see that the client automatically reconnects to another node which is available.

+5. Shut down all the nodes.
+You will see the client being stopped after failing to connect to each of the nodes.